justus123456/cs50work/README.md

 # cs50work
 where i am learning
-i am practicing what i have learn and get ,ore used to github
+i am practicing what i have learn and get and how to get  used to github